Today is Canadian Thanksgiving, a mysterious holiday that Americans are either surprised to learn exists or assume is the same as theirs.

 The official date for Thanksgiving did not get set until 1957.
 The choice was controversial at the time, with some people saying it catered to urbanites who wanted a day off when the weather was good, while farmers continued to harvest their crops.
 Now, however, it is difficult to imagine a better time.
 The fact that Thanksgiving falls right in the middle of harvest season feels right.
 The table is overflowing with abundant local produce.

 My family celebrates much of Thanksgiving weekend outside.
-I return to my parents' home in Muskoka, Ontario, every year for a weekend of hiking through the forest, sitting around a campfire, chopping firewood, canoeing, and -- unusually this year -- swimming in the lake.
-It was so warm this year that we had our annual feast on the screen porch overlooking the lake.
+I return to my parents' home in Muskoka, Ontario, every year for a weekend of hiking through the forest, sitting around a campfire, chopping firewood, canoeing, and sometimes, lately, even swimming in the lake.
+It was so warm last year that we had our annual feast on the screen porch overlooking the lake.

 Our celebratory meal is based on what Mom grows in her garden -- squash, tomatoes, onions, carrots, garlic, potatoes.
 The free-range meat (usually turkey, though sometimes duck) is supplied by a local farmer.
 We all spend hours in the kitchen together, cooking and experimenting with substitutions, since we have to make do with what we have (no corner store nearby in the middle of the bush) -- hence, my pumpkin pies turning out to be kabocha squash and goat cheese tarts, instead.